buu342/N64-UNFLoader/README.md

 ### Credits
 Marshallh for providing the 64Drive USB application code which this program was based off of.

-KRIKzz, saturnu, networkfusion, lambertjamesd, and jsdf for providing sample code for the EverDrive 3.0 and/or X7.
+KRIKzz, saturnu, networkfusion, lambertjamesd, Wiseguy, and jsdf for providing sample code for the EverDrive 3.0 and/or X7.

 fraser and networkfusion for all the help provided during the development of this project as well as their support.